Chris Christie's Day at the Beach

 Updated at 12:00 p.m.

 Governor Chris Christie, New Jersey’s least-popular governor ever, was photographed Sunday on Island Beach State Park with his wife.
-Trouble is he’d ordered the beach closed because of an impasse over the state’s budget.
+Trouble is he’d ordered the state’s beaches closed because of an impasse over the state’s budget.
 Even worse, when asked Sunday afternoon at a news conference if he’d gotten any sun, Christie replied: “I didn’t.
 I didn’t get any sun today.”

 The front page of the Star-Ledger summed up the reaction: